Strongpreneur#Business Growth Strategies

 It ignores the notion, held in some quarters, that excess profits are indicative of the exploitation of workers in particular, and society in general.
 Another argument offered in a favor of social responsibility is that contributions to charity serve a social function, since some managers, business owners, and even workers derive some psychological satisfaction from their organization’s participation in solving social problems.

-The argument that business should leave contributions to charity to the wishes of individual shareholders may be criticized on the grounds that it ignores the legal distinction between the individual citizen and the corporate person, both of whom have inalienable rights and obligations.
+The argument that businesses should leave contributions to charity to the wishes of individual shareholders may be criticized because it ignores the legal distinction between the individual citizen and the corporate person, both of whom have inalienable rights and obligations.
 As a good citizen, therefore, the corporation has civic duties and should help society on moral and compassionate grounds.

 Some advocates of business social responsibility have gone beyond these non-economic arguments, to try and show that the concept can be rationalized on economic grounds.
 It could be contended that being socially responsible has positive implications for a company’s image.
 Therefore, it has the potential to pay off economically.
 It is also argued that being socially responsible is a surer and cheaper way than lobbying to curtail government intervention, in the market place through restrictive laws and regulations.